The abelian state hidden subgroup problem: Learning stabilizer groups and beyond: Abelian state hidden subgroup problem

 \section{Abelian state hidden subgroup problem}

-In this section, we present our algorithmic approach to the abelian StateHSP.
+In this section, we present the Fourier sampling based approach to the abelian StateHSP.
 This approach is applicable to identifying hidden symmetries associated to subgroups of any finite abelian group $G$.
 In \cref{ssec:rep-theory-of-abelian-groups}, we give the necessary background on the representation theory of such groups.
 In \cref{sec:our-approach-to-abelian-state-hsp}, we outline the algorithm, discuss its key properties and prove our first main result, the upper bound of $O(\log|G|/\epsilon)$ on its sample complexity.
-In \cref{ssec:quantum-fourier-sampling}, we explain how this approach relates to the one based on quantum Fourier sampling put forward in Ref.\ \cite{boulandStateHiddenSubgroup2024}.
-Lastly, in \cref{sec:mixed-input-states}, we comment on extending the StateHSP framework to mixed state inputs.
+In \cref{ssec:quantum-fourier-sampling}, we discuss how to implement the algorithm as efficiently as possible.
+Lastly, in \cref{ssec:mixed-input-states}, we comment on extending the StateHSP framework to mixed state inputs.